 Integrate Conditional Access with user flows and custom policies

 In Azure AD B2C, you can trigger Conditional Access conditions from built-in user flows.
 You can also incorporate Conditional Access into custom policies.
 As with other aspects of the B2C user flow, end-user experience messaging can be customized according to your organization's voice, brand, and mitigation alternatives.
-See Define a Conditional Access technical profile.
+See Add Conditional Access to user flows.